JordisGithub/sustainable-fashion-hub/README.md

 ## The sustainability rating parameters:

-Our products - Brands in our platform must meet a minimum sustainability rating of 3.
+Brands in our platform must meet a minimum sustainability rating of 3.
 All of the products listed are owned by a third party.
 The brands encompass both established brands seeking exposure in the sustainable community OR independant designers and multi-brand boutiques who outsource to Sustainably Posh Fashion their online operations.

 <details><summary>ANIMAL</summary>